digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 The ``submit`` function used in this script tries to perform a transaction and fails if any of the ledger integrity rules are violated.
 There is also a ``submitMustFail`` function, which checks that certain transactions are not possible.
 This is used in ``daml/Tests/Iou.daml``, for example, to confirm that the ledger model prevents double spends.

 ..
-Interact with the ledger through the command line
+Interact With the Ledger Through the Command Line
     *************************************************

     All interaction with a Daml ledger, be it sandbox or any other implementation, happens via the :doc:`Ledger API </app-dev/ledger-api>`.
 It is based on `gRPC <https://grpc.io/>`_.